PatrickKyei/exception/_posts/2022-11-19-it-automation-with-python-coursera.md

 categories: [Technical, Automation]
 tags: [technical, it automation, projects]     # TAG names should always be lowercase
 ---
 > I will document this properly in the proper time.
-Still documenting...

 ## Qwiklabs - Handling Files